Preparing a commercial quantum key distribution system for certification against implementation loopholes: Potential vulnerabilities

 QRate has chosen the best understood and most widely studied scheme and protocol: the prepare-and-measure (one-way) scheme and BB84 protocol with decoy states of three intensities (vacuum, decoy, signal).
 This choice has the advantage that complete general security proofs are available that have been widely scrutinised for correctness.
 An additional advantage crucial for our analysis is that modifications of these security proofs that take into account various hardware imperfections are often also available.
 We cite these through this report.

 We remark that not every company has made the same choices.
 Sometimes the motivation of developing its own intellectual property prevails and a less studied protocol that lacks the general security proof is chosen.
 This often raises questions.
 For instance, the excellent current commercial QKD system by ID~Quantique (Switzerland) \cite{idq-Cerberis-XG,walenta2014} implements a coherent-one-way protocol \cite{stucki2005}.
 This protocol lacked the general proof at the time of its initial commercialisation in 2014.
 Subsequently, quantum attacks on the original coherent-one-way protocol have been discovered that severely limit the key rate and communication distance \cite{trenyi2021}.
 Although the latest version of the system \cite{idq-Cerberis-XG} uses a modified protocol, the general security proof for it is also not available.
-In other examples, the subcarrier-wave QKD system being commercialised by Quantum Communications Ltd.\ (Russia) \cite{sajeed2021} still has its security proof in development \cite{kozubov2019}.
+In other examples, the subcarrier-wave QKD system being commercialised by Smarts-Quanttelecom (Russia) \cite{sajeed2021} still has its security proof in development \cite{gaidash2022,kozubov2019}.
 For the system with a geometrically-uniform-coherent-states QKD protocol \cite{kulik2007} commercialised by Infotecs (Russia) \cite{infotecs-Quandor}, the integrity of its security proof is being debated in the scientific community \cite{kronberg2023}.
-None of the available partial security proofs for these systems incorporate device imperfections, which may further hinder their analysis.
+Most partial security proofs available for these systems do not incorporate device imperfections, which may further hinder their analysis.

 \textit{Risk evaluation:} Solved.

 \suggestion{None.
 Decoy-state BB84 protocol is the safest available choice for the prepare-and-measure QKD scheme.}